Image default

 The Saint Nicolas temple

-This orthodox church is distinguished by its massive construction and the strange symbols represented on its facades.
-It was built in the so-called Levantine style by combining Turkish motifs with those of the Italian Renaissance, as well as the Viennese baroque.
-Furthermore, unlike other Bulgarian churches of this period, Saint Nicholas was not dug in the ground under the command of the Turkish invaders.
+This Orthodox church stands out for its massive structure and unusual façade symbols.
+Builders combined Turkish motifs with Italian Renaissance and Viennese Baroque elements in the Levantine style.
+Unlike other Bulgarian churches of the period, Saint Nicholas rises above ground and never sank below street level at Ottoman order.
 Of an unusual size, the temple could well house a cathedral and accommodate more than 1,000 people.
 In addition, its facades are of freestone, covered with strange decorations.
 Hadji Nencho Palaveev is one of the donors to the temple.
 He is pictured on the left side of the entrance.
 In the past there was also a school in the church yard, but today it is in ruins.

 5. What are plasti and kene?